dtrunin/dtrunin.github.io/_posts/2022/2022-02-22-critical-rendering-path.markdown

 `script2.js` is fetched earlier than `script1.js` but it is still executed after `script1.js`.
 3. Styles preceding a script should be fetched before the script is executing.
 `script3.js` is executed only when `header.css` is received.
-4. When scripts and applied to a page received, browser renders the page.
+4. When scripts and styles applied to a page received, browser renders the page.
 In our example `print.css` isn't applied to the page, and the browser doesn't wait the style is fetched to paint the page.
 Also browser doesn't wait fetching async and defer scripts.
 5. When all scripts fetched and executed the `Document.DOMContentLoaded` occurs.